- HIV/AIDS 101

 - Respond to questions about HIV.

-- Help patients adhere to their medication schedules.
+- Help patients adhere to their medication schedules by sending text reminders.

 - Encourage people to get tested for HIV through peer networks.

 - Raise money through a mobile giving/text-to-give campaign.